fertkir/tg-torrent-bot-node/ansible/README.md

 ## License

-This project is licensed under GNU General Public License v3.0.
-See [LICENSE](/LICENSE) for more details.
+This project is licensed under GNU Affero General Public License v3.
+See [LICENSE](https://github.com/fertkir/tg-torrent-bot-node/LICENSE) for more details.